|

 It helps immensely to (carefully!) score all of the

-across or slightly harder, in several short segments) before
+lightly all the way across or slightly harder, in several

-assembling and gluing the final product.
+short segments) before assembling and gluing the final

 -

-before gluing the last face down.
-This adds some much-needed
+last face down.
+This adds some much-needed weight to it, so

-weight to it, so that it won't blow away so easily!
+that it won't blow away so easily!

 -

-source of 'deskcal2'
+of 'deskcal2'

 by Richard J. Mathar -- an alternate version of the 'dodecahedron'